 High School Students

 Undergraduate study is suitable for students who have not studied at university or a tertiary college before, and usually leads to the award of a bachelor degree.
-At St Andrew’s, undergraduate study can lead to the Diploma of Christian Studies or to the Bachelor of Theology.
+At St Andrew’s, undergraduate study can lead to the Diploma of Christian Studies, the Associate Degree of Christian Thought and Practice, or to the Bachelor of Theology.
 If you are still in or finishing high school, undergraduate study is for you.

-Undergraduate study has a minimum entry requirement (currently an ATAR of 72.5).
+Undergraduate study may have a minimum ATAR entry requirement.
 Certain high school subjects in the fields of ancient history, studies of religion, and classical and Modern Greek language may provide helpful preparation for theological studies, but are not compulsory for admission.
 A good command of the English language is essential.
+An entrance test (e.g. short assignment, online quiz) may be required for students seeking admission into undergraduate courses under Special Entry provisions rather than an ATAR.

 Interested in a GAP Year?